constraintAutomaton/resume/sections/work.typ

   dates: dates-helper(start-date: "May 2022", end-date: "September 2022"),
 )

-Developed a custom search engine to support architecture researchers in retrieving relevant literature, using Go, Python, and JavaScript.
+Developed a custom search engine to help architecture researchers retrieve relevant literature, implementing the backend in Go, the recommender system in Python, the frontend in JavaScript.

 #work(
   title: "Localization Systems Developer (Research Assistant)",